jisr-hr/BuslinkDoc/content/virtual_accounts_management/updation.md

 ---
-title: "Deactivation"
+title: "Updation"
-metaTitle: "Virtual Accounts Management"
+metaTitle: "Syntax Highlighting is the meta title tag for this page"
-metaDescription: "Virtual Accounts Management"
+metaDescription: "This is the meta description for this page"
 ---

 Deactivation